Bonds and Megaprojects Part 1

 While some construction professionals are still arguing about the precise definition of a megaproject, most will concede that it includes projects valued in excess of $1 billion.
 Therefore, projects involving large-scale infrastructure, such as airports, bridges, tunnels, highways, power, and rail are typically considered megaprojects.
 Additionally, commercial structures like skyscrapers and hospital complexes qualify as megaprojects due to their sheer scope and complexity.

 Due to the complex nature of these projects, there is an inherent risk associated with getting your firm involved; however, with considerable risk comes substantial rewards, and successful provisions of labor or materials can result in significant profits.
 To mitigate risk, bonds are typically employed to keep all parties responsible, owners and contractors alike.
-In this four-part series, the Miami construction lawyers at Cotney Construction Law will discuss bonds and megaprojects.
+In this four-part series, the Miami construction lawyers at Cotney Attorneys & Consultants will discuss bonds and megaprojects.
 Remember, as you take on increasingly complex building initiatives, a Miami construction lawyer can help you maintain compliance with all relevant laws.

 High Risk, High Reward